leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/gas/noise.rst

    The progress will be displayed in the status bar.
 Pressing :kbd:`Esc` will pause the simulation.

    Once the simulation has been baked, the cache can be deleted by pressing *Free Noise*.
-   It is possible to pause or resume a *Bake Noise* progress.
+   It is possible to pause or resume a *Bake Noise* process.